 streamBooleanWhether to stream the response.
 Defaults to false.

-The examples below demonstrate calling a research assistant application to research hotels in San Francisco.
+The examples below demonstrate calling an agent to research hotels in San Francisco.
 The application streams the output as it is generated.

 curl --location --request POST 'https://api.writer.com/v1/applications/{application_id}' \